zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

     ![](images/create-workspace.png " ")

 13. In the APEX Instance Administration page, click the **DEMO** link in the success message.
-    *{Note: This will log you out of APEX Administration so that you can log into your new workspace.}*
+    *Note: This will log you out of APEX Administration so that you can log into your new workspace.*

     ![](images/log-out-from-admin.png " ")